jafaripur/php-microservice/docs/source/doc/processor.md

 #### Worker Methods

-- `execute(mixed $body)`: This should be implemented in worker class and is mandatory.
-Run when new worker received, `$body` variable is a data received from client.
+- `execute(Request $request)`: This should be implemented in worker class and is mandatory.
+Run when new worker received, `$request` variable is a object of received from client.
 - `getJobName()`: This should be implemented in worker class and is mandatory.
 Job name of the worker.
 - `durableQueue()`: Return boolean value.
 If returned value is true, defined queue will be durable.